ciscoheat/haxedci-example/README.md

 ## Interaction sequence

 What happens during an interaction?
 In this case, when it is started, the objects passed to the Context constructor now takes on their Role as **someone** and **message**, and a greeting is sent to **someone** as stated in the mental model.
 That's all that happens in this simple example, but a larger Context will have many Roles communicating over many RoleMethods, similar to a [sequence diagram](http://en.wikipedia.org/wiki/Sequence_diagram).
+In essence, the Context rounds up Data objects that take on the part as Roles, then an Interaction takes place as a flow of messages through the Roles.
+The Roles define a network of communicating objects and the Role methods force the objects to collaborate according to the distributed interaction algorithm.

+When designing the RoleMethods, be careful not to end up with one big method doing all the work.
+That is an imperative approach which limits the power of DCI, since we're aiming for communication between Roles, not a procedural algorithm that tells the Roles what to do.
+Make the methods small, and let the mental model of the Context become the guideline.
+A [Use case](http://www.usability.gov/how-to-and-tools/methods/use-cases.html) is a formalization of a mental model that is supposed to map to a Context in DCI.

 Catching on the concept?
 Don't be put down if it feels like a lot to grasp.
 DCI is a new paradigm, which forces the mind in different directions than the normal OO-thinking, which is really class-oriented when you think about it, since functionality are spread out in classes, not in Roles.
 DCI on the other hand is separating data (RoleInterfaces) from function (RoleMethods), which is a good mind-exercise, and a beautiful system architecture as a result!
 No polymorphism, no intergalactic GOTOs (or virtual methods as they are also called), everything is kept where it should, in Context.